More Info About the Shop

 With more twenty yarn lines that cost less than $10, and more than seventy yarn and fiber lines in the shop, Habetrot's Wheel carries yarn and fiber to fit every budget.

-Habetrot's Wheel does not offer classes; our space is too small to accommodate classes or sit and stitch.
-However, we do actively encourage those looking to learn fiber arts to contact the Space to Create: Studios at St. Mary's, which hopes to offer classes once it is safe to do so.
+Habetrot's Wheel does not offer classes; our space is too small to accommodate classes, instruction, or sit and stitch.
+However, we do actively encourage those looking to learn fiber arts to contact the Space to Create: Studios at St. Mary's, which offers classes and individual instruction.

 Scroll down for our FAQs!

 About the Owner

 A knitter, crocheter, and spinner, (yes, she has her own spinning wheel) Dr. Marcia K. Farrell, Ph.D., returned to Erie in the summer of 2017, having left a position as a tenured university English professor.
 After teaching for more than twenty years, she wanted to follow a different path and stepped into a fairy ring that led her to Habetrot’s Wheel, where she is pursuing her passion of working with yarn and enjoying the inclusive nature of stitching communities by opening up her own yarn shop in beautiful Harborcreek Township.

 As a scholar, stories matter to her, and she does continue to keep one foot in the scholarly realm, having presented at many national and international conferences and, more recently, publishing the article “Unraveling the Bonds between Grief and Fiber Arts in Contemporary Literature; Or, Why Must She Suffer to Stitch?” in the Spring 2018 issue of Studies in Popular Culture.
 She has also published in The James Joyce Quarterly, Modern Fiction Studies, ARIEL, South Asian Review, and Consciousness, Literature, and the Arts, in addition to briefly serving as the Editor of the Journal of Erie Studies.